What should our goals be when training a horse? What is most important and what are we willing to sacrifice to achieve it?

-For me the answer is fairly simple.
-What is most import in my training of horses is that they come to the gate of their pasture when I approach with lead in hand.
-That they look forward to our training sessions.
+For me, the answer is fairly simple.
+What is most important in my training of horses is that they come to the gate of their pasture when I approach with lead in hand.
+They look forward to our training sessions.
 That they enjoy the work.
 That they are willing partners in every aspect of the ride.
-That they try with all their heart to give me what I ask of them because it is their wish to do so.
+They try with all their heart to give me what I ask of them because it is their wish to do so.
 That they never have cause to fear or resist me.
-That they return to their pasture with the same desire to be with me as when we started the day.
+They return to their pasture with the same desire to be with me as when we started the day.

 It cannot be accomplished by using the aids to make the horse perform.
-Harsh or even just Strong hand aids used in an attempt to force the horse into a frame or arbitrary head set; spurring or driving with a whip or crop to drive the horse forward; sawing or jerking on the reins to get the horse to put its head down; lunging with sides reins pulled tight… All of this and many more methods, are antithetical to my view of training.
-They really on the horse changing its behavior due to habituation rather than willingly participating.
+Harsh or even just Strong hand aids are used in an attempt to force the horse into a frame or arbitrary headset; spurring or driving with a whip or crop to drive the horse forward; sawing or jerking on the reins to get the horse to put its head down; lunging with sides reins pulled tight… All of these and many more methods are antithetical to my view of training.
+They are really on the horse changing its behavior due to habituation rather than willingly participating.

 One reason I can approach training this way is that I seldom take part in horse activities that are judged by some external observer.
 The only judges of my training that matter to me, are the horse and myself, and that is also the order of importance.
 The quest for perfection in horsemanship is a journey shared by the horse and rider only.

 What about the owner of the horse that sends them to me for training?
 Yes, that is another issue.
 It is vital that owner and trainer have a clear understanding as to what their goals and training philosophies are, in order to make sure they are compatible.
 For instance, someone whose primary goal is to win a ribbon is not going to bring their horse to me in the first place.